open-policy-agent/opa/docs/docs/index.md

 <RunSnippet files="#input.json" command="data.rules.exists_public_network"/>

-Every rule consists of a _head_ and a _body_.
-In Rego we say the rule head is true _if_ the rule body is true for some set of variable assignments.
-In the example above `exists_public_network := true` is the head and `some net in input.networks; net.public` is the body.

-You can query for the value generated by rules just like any other value:
+You can query for the value generated by rules just like any other value (such as `input` or your own variables):

 ```rego
 package rules